andre-dossinger/dotfiles/README.md

 Here you find my favorite dotfiles (the ones I would miss in case my systems get nuked).
 Feel free to copy, modify, distribute, merge or make fun of them.
 If the latter is the case I would appreciate tips for improvement.

-*Note:* Compatibility is only verified on Arch Linux.
+*Note:* Compatibility is only verified on Arch Linux and NixOS.

 ## Getting Started on NixOS
 Generate a base system and clone this repo in the home (~) directory.
 Afterwards change the NixOS configuration location to a fitting leaf configuration in your home directory: